Despite the flat national demand for legal services, Atlanta’s largest firms fared pretty well last year.

 Your guide to Georgia’s most unique venues for special corporate, firm and personal occasions.

 Atlanta firms have tapped their next generation of leaders.
-Find out more about this group, including how they account for their success.
+Find out more about this group, including charts and a survey of demographics, trends and insights.

 The Daily Report's annual pick of Georgia lawyers under 40 who should be on readers' radar.